prisma/prisma1/docs/04-Reference/07-API-Gateway/01-Overview.md

 ## Use cases

-The API gateway is an extremely powerful concept that has a number of very different use cases.
+The API gateway is an extremely powerful concept that has a number of very different use cases:

 - **Implementing custom queries and mutations** with your own [GraphQL resolvers](http://graphql.org/learn/execution/#root-fields-resolvers), it thus has similar use cases as [resolver functions](!alias-su6wu3yoo2):
   - Wrapping an existing API